 Term life insurance is often the best choice for families: It’s comprehensive, affordable, and provides several options to maintain coverage when your initial term ends.
 Here, we examine one of those options.

 So, what happens after your term life policy ends?
-Renewable term life insurance (sometimes called Annual Renewable Term Life Insurance or ART) is one option provided by life insurance companies that lets you to maintain coverage after the term of your original policy has finished.
+Renewable term is a clause in many term policies that lets you to maintain coverage after the term of your original policy has finished.

 Let’s see how it works…